ibm-cloud-docs/EventStreams/limits_quotas.md

 * Maximum concurrently active Kafka clients: 10000
 * Maximum record key size when using REST Producer API is 4 K
 * Maximum record value size when using REST Producer API is 64 K
+* Maximum messages per second when using REST Producer API is 200

 ## Satellite plan
 {: #limits_satellite }